 Call (802) 656-3340 and choose voicemail option #2 to reach an on-call counselor outside of normal business hours.

 Triage counselors are always available to respond to students in crisis, and consult with friends, roommates, faculty, staff, or family members.
 These calls can be anonymous.

-All Education and Outreach programs will be virtual in Fall 2020 and are available for students on campus and at home.
+All Education and Outreach programs will be virtual in summer 2021 and are available for students on campus and at home.
 Program schedules and registration information is available on Bored.
 Customized programming is also available for student groups, clubs, and teams, as well as trainings for faculty and staff.
 Learn more about requesting a program or training here.

 Living Well at the Davis Center